mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 `ByteString` from `ByteString`.
 In other words the primitives that return `Tokens s` instead of `Token s` are fast.

-Attoparsec does not make secrets where the source of its speed lies (quoting [the docs](https://hackage.haskell.org/package/attoparsec/docs/Data-Attoparsec-Text.html)):
+Attoparsec does not make a secret as to where the source of its speed lies (quoting
+[the docs](https://hackage.haskell.org/package/attoparsec/docs/Data-Attoparsec-Text.html)):

 > Use the `Text`-oriented parsers whenever possible, e.g. `takeWhile1`